What do the clubs say they stand for?

 Gold Coast Suns

 North Melbourne Kangaroos

 Although rags-to-riches stories seem to have a universal appeal, so do stories of corrupt riches falling into rags.
 Fortunately for the football world, Carlton is a club that has catered to both kinds of stories in its 150 year history.
 It started its existence as a respectable working class club that found success on the back of good team values.
 Over the years, that respectability was corrupted by the desire to stay at the top.
 The corruption initially started with the use of brown paper bags to recruit players outside the salary cap.
 This esculated into blatant cheating in order to get defined as a “special needs” club that would qualify for extra draft assistance.
 Overall, it is safe to say that no club over the last three decades has had as many immoral individuals on and off the field as Carlton.
 Fortunately, karma has repaid Carlton with the many many spoons it deserves!
 So much so, Carlton has become the St Kilda of the new millennium, with a record of 5 wooden spoons.

-The Carlton Football Club was formed in 1864 and, although initially a working man's club, it was always successful.
-Over the course of the 20th Century, Carlton notched up a VFL/AFL record of 16 premierships and until 2002, had never won the wooden spoon for finishing last.
+The Carlton Football Club formed in 1864.
+Although it was initially a working man's club, it was always successful.
+Over the course of the 20th Century, Carlton notched up a VFL/AFL record of 16 premierships and until 2002, it had never won the wooden spoon for finishing last.